saurabh25nath/Date_App/springboot-thymleaf-bootstrap-date-app/README.md

 ## To load the Application
 and navigate to http://localhost:9990/

-## File Path  You can see the Application Output ScreenShot at location :- springboot-thymleaf-bootstrap-date-app/output-screenshot
+## You can see the Application Output ScreenShot at location :-
+springboot-thymleaf-bootstrap-date-app/output-screenshot